ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 This stage is all about building a strong foundation so that you can feel familiar *just enough* with Japanese so that you feel able to explore native content and talk with native speakers.
 You will then be ready for immersion (stage 2), which is when the *real* learning happens!

-We don't particularly recommend language school or personal tutors at this stage as they are usually expensive and can move very slowly.
-Language classes and tutors would be much more effective once you have built your foundation and have reached an intermediate level of comprehension.

 ### 1. Pronunciation

 * **Approx. time:** 1 to 2 weeks (along with kana)